afrendeiro/alchemy/README.md

 drugAnnotation
 ==============

-Annotate drugs based on SMILE string or drug names from ChemSpider, ChEMBL, ChEBI, KEGG, clinicaltrials.gov and create ontology with functional terms from drug annotation.
+Annotate drugs based on SMILE string or drug names from ChemSpider, ChEMBL, ChEBI, KEGG, clinicaltrials.gov.

+Create ontology with functional terms from drug annotation and perform tests of functional enrichment of drugs with a Fisher exact test.

 # Usage
 `python drugAnnotation.py [OPTIONS] file.csv`